zernjs/kernel/docs/04-kernel-layer.md

 1. Validates all plugins are registered
 2. Resolves dependencies
 3. Calculates initialization order
-4. Registers extensions and wrappers
+4. Registers extensions and proxies
 5. Initializes each plugin in order
 6. Returns initialized kernel